Getting A Divorce In Singapore – Fees, Procedures & Process

 C. Desertion for 2 years

-D. Separation for 3 years (with consent to live apart)
+D. Separation for 3 years (with consent by Defendant to a divorce)

-If the parties have continuously lived apart for 3 years prior to the commencement of the divorce process with consent, they will be allowed to divorce.
-In this regard, separation does not require parties to live in different places or to not be in close physical proximity with each other.
+If the parties have continuously lived apart for 3 years before the commencement of the divorce process, and the defendant consents to a divorce, the court will grant a divorce.
+In this regard, separation does not require parties to live in different places.
 As long as the parties live separate lives without interacting with each other as husband and wife, that is enough to show separation.

-Alternatively, if parties have continuously lived apart for 4 years prior to the commencement of the divorce process, no consent is required.
+Alternatively, if parties have continuously lived apart for 4 years before the commencement of the divorce process, then consent from the defendant is not required, and divorce may be granted on this ground.

 What is a “simplified” or “uncontested divorce”?

 A “simplified” or “uncontested divorce” is one where both parties agree to a divorce and all ancillary issues.
-Main areas for agreement to be reached include the reason for divorce, the party who will obtain care and control of the children, how the assets are to be divided, and what would be a reasonable amount of maintenance.
+Main areas for agreement to be reached include the reason for divorce, the party who will obtain care and control of the children, how the assets are divided, and a reasonable amount of maintenance.

 Under a “simplified” or “uncontested” divorce, interim judgment will be issued after 4 weeks, before final judgment is given 3 months from the date of obtaining the interim judgment.